AWEyre7147/Natural-Processes-Modeling/README.md

 The repository will be formatted with each branch from the main being a particular natural process to be modeled.
 Two readme documents will be made available within each branch: the first will document any brainstorming/information that has been compiled (not yet strucutred), and the second will be the formatted contents of the NetLogo 'Info' tab for the particular model.
 Codes for the models will be made publically available (not yet sure how to make available the contents of the 'interface' tab).

 Experimentation will also be performed and individual experiments will be placed within their own branches within the model's contents.
-These will contain a readme with a brief outline of experiment, particularly if there's any phenomenon that's being searched for, and the settings in NetLogo's 'BehaviorSpace' application
+These will contain a readme with a brief outline of experiment, particularly if there's any phenomenon that's being searched for, and the settings in NetLogo's 'BehaviorSpace' application.
+R will be preferred to do analyses and these scripts will be uploaded in addition to results.

 # Want to help?

 Or just want to talk, please email me at aweyre90@gmail.com.
+I'm extremely enthusiatic about this project, however I have a lot more to learn and practice.
+I have plenty of work from small to large, and on any part of the project from brainstorming to experimenting with the models.